floooh/oryol/BUILD.md

 - OSX
 - Linux
-- Windows
+- Windows (planned)

 ...and the following target platforms:

 - OSX
 - Linux
-- Windows
+- Windows (planned)
-- iOS
+- iOS (planned)
-- Android
+- Android (planned)
 - emscripten
-- PNaCl
+- PNaCl (planned, no C++11 support yet in the SDK?)

-Not all target platforms can be built from all host platforms.
+Not all target platforms can be built on all host platforms!

 ### Tools